domch/seralarm/README.md

 ```

 ### NPM Installation Problems
-If you encouner a problem with installing lame or speaker, you can simply install them with following shell commands.
+If you encountter any problem with installing lame or speaker (which have to be compiled for the target system), you can simply install them with following shell commands.
 ```shell
 sudo apt-get install libasound2-dev sudo npm install --unsafe-perm -g speaker